John Lahr

 John Henry Lahr (born July 12, 1941) is an American theater critic and writer.
 From 1992 to 2013, he was a staff writer and the senior drama critic at The New Yorker.
-He has written more than twenty books related to theater.
-Lahr has been called "one of the greatest biographers writing today".
+He has written more than twenty books related to theater, including Tennessee Williams: Mad Pilgrimage of the Flesh, and won many awards for his work.

-Early life
+Early life and education

-Lahr was born in Los Angeles, California to a Jewish family.
+John Henry Lahr was born on July 12, 1941 in Los Angeles, California, to a Jewish family.
 He is the son of Mildred "Millie" Schroeder, a Ziegfeld girl, and Bert Lahr, an actor and comedian most famous for portraying the Cowardly Lion in The Wizard of Oz.

+Until his father was on the cover of Time magazine when Lahr was in grade school, he did not know what he did for a living.
+Lahr later wrote: "On stage, Dad was sensational; in private he was sensationally taciturn: a brooding absent presence, to be encountered mostly in his bedroom chair at his desk, turned away from us...".
+However, Lahr did spend a lot of time with his father at theaters playing with props and costumes.
+His childhood was also filled with access to Hollywood and Vaudeville celebrities who were his father's friends, such as Eddie Foy Jr., Buster Keaton, Groucho Marx, and Ethel Merman.

 When his father left movies for the stage, the family moved from their home in Coldwater Canyon to Manhattan.

-Until his father was on the cover of Time magazine when Lahr was in grade school, he did not know what his father did for a living.
-Lahr wrote:On stage, Dad was sensational; in private he was sensationally taciturn: a brooding absent presence, to be encountered mostly in his bedroom chair at his desk, turned away from us, with his blue Sulka bathrobe knotted under his pot belly.
-The Bert Lahr my sister and I call "Dad" is the ravishing performer, not the indifferent parent.
-We loved him; we just couldn't reach him.
-The public got his best self—inspired, full of prowess—the family got the rest.
-At home, Dad was depressed, bewildered, hidden; in front of the paying customers, however, he was buoyant and truthful—a bellowing, cavorting genius who could reduce audiences to a level of glee so intense that from the wings I once saw a man stuff a handkerchief in his mouth to stop laughing.However, Lahr did spend a lot of time with his father at theaters playing with props and costumes.
-His childhood was also filled with access to Hollywood and Vaudeville celebrities who were his father's friends, such as Eddie Foy Jr., Buster Keaton, Groucho Marx, and Ethel Merman.

 Lahr received a B.A. from Yale University.
 While there, he was a member of the literary fraternity of St. Anthony Hall and was an editor of the Yale Daily News.
 He also has a master's degree from Worcester College, Oxford University.